ushashwat/Anagram-Java/README.md

 # Anagram
-A program written in java for generating anagrams of a user-submitted string.
+A highly optimized program written in java for generating anagrams of a user-submitted string.

 ### Example
 Anagram of **abc** is:-